tableau/TabPy/CONTRIBUTING.md

 pytest tests --cov=tabpy-server/tabpy_server --cov=tabpy-tools/tabpy_tools --cov-append
 ```

-## TabPy in Pythong Virtual Environment
+## TabPy in Python Virtual Environment

 If you have downloaded Tabpy and would like to manually install Tabpy Server
 not using pip then follow the steps below